 - Dental, and

 The Special Education/Early Intervention form must be filled out for any child from birth to 3 years old that is receiving early intervention services (speech therapy, physical therapy, etc.).
 It must also be filled out for any school-aged child (3 years old to 12th grade) regardless if they are attending school or not.
-Your child’s school, or the nearest school if your young child is not yet attending school, must sign this form simply to verify whether or not your child is receiving special education services.
+Your child’s school, or the nearest school if your young child is not yet attending school, must sign this form to verify whether or not your child is receiving special education services.

-Additional paperwork will be necessary if any of the dependents have asthma, ADHD/ADD, a mental health diagnosis, are being seen by a medical specialist, or do not currently have any medical records in the military system.
+Additional paperwork will be necessary if any dependents have asthma, ADHD/ADD, a mental health diagnosis, are being seen by a medical specialist, or do not currently have any medical records in the military system.

 For the medical portion of the clearance, the whole family can be seen during the same appointment.
 Once all of the prior forms have been completed, call to make an appointment at your military treatment facility and let them know that it is for an overseas clearance.
 Bring any medical records you have and all signed clearance forms.
-They will perform a quick physical on each family member and sign off on the clearance if all is good to go.
+They will perform a quick physical on each family member and sign off on the clearance if all is good.
 If a specialized need exists, a package will be sent to the gaining base to determine if adequate services exist at the new location.
 Expect this process to take at least 3 weeks.

 Passports and Visas